IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

   cf login -a api.ng.bluemix.net -u <userid> -p <password> -o <organization> -s <space>
   ```

-2. Create a Service Key for a member using the following format.
-This creates service credentials with non-admin privileges.
+2. Create service credentials for a member with non-admin privileges. `service-key-name` will be the name of your credential.
 You can use either the Cloud Foundry command or the cURL command.

   Cloud Foundry command:
   ```
-  cf create-service-key <object_storage_service_instance_name> <service-key-name> -c '{"role":"member"}'
+  cf create-service-key <"object_storage_service_instance_name"> <service-key-name> -c '{"role":"member"}'
   ```

   Example:

   ```
-  cf create-service-key Object-Storage-Acl-Test-member member1 -c '{"role":"member"}'
+  cf create-service-key Object-Storage-AclTest member1 -c '{"role":"member"}'

   ```
   cURL command: